moji1/MDebugger/MDebugger/README.md

 In addition to the core component, the communication layer provides services for reading from and writing to the shared memory, and for handling TCP connections.
 The command interface is responsible for receiving and parsing the debugging commands from the command line interface or from external applications connected via TCP.

+### Short description of the source code structure